Dentures have been around for many years and are a popular replacement for missing teeth. Other alternatives include dental implants and bridges.

 A partial denture is worn by people who only have a teeth missing whereas the complete denture replaces all of your teeth.

 A partial denture is useful at preventing your remaining teeth from shifting out of position due to lost teeth.
 If there is a gap in a row of teeth then what happens is that the teeth either side start moving out of position due to a lack of support.
-This shifting of position can cause a whole range of problems such as bone loss around that area.

 A partial denture can prevent this and is further boosted by the addition of dental implants.
 These implants will help to secure the denture in place.